-IMO Single Window conceptual architecture
+IMO Single Window Conceptual Architecture

 The system depicted below represents a conceptual architectural model that defines the structure and behaviour of the Single Window.
 This model assumes that a single authority has the responsibility to operate the system that receives information electronically via the Single Window and thereby disseminates this information to all relevant stakeholders.

-The conceptual model illustrates that the NMSW consists of an environment whereby ship data providers can submit information electronically either through a user interface or a system-to-system interface.
+The conceptual model illustrates that the NMSW consists an environment whereby ship data providers can submit information electronically either through a user interface or a system-to-system interface.
 The information is digitized, and the individual data elements will be submitted once only.

 Figure 4 Single Window conceptual architecture